davecaruso/software-knowledge/resolve/crash.md

 ---
-title: A Fair Warning
+title: Resolve Crashes *A Lot*
 created: 2020-04-13
 author: Dave Caruso
-alias: crash, crashes
+alias: crashes
 ---

 There is a small issue with DaVinci Resolve where it crashes a lot.
 Trying to preview a clip you